smelendez/bingo/README.md

 Customizing the Look
 --------------------

 - Click downloads in the upper right corner here and download and extract the zip.
-Or do git clone https://github.com/smelendez/bingo to get your own local copy.
+Or run git clone https://github.com/smelendez/bingo at the command line to get your own local copy.

 - Figure out where the bingo game will sit on your webserver.
 Open your favorite text editor and search live_files/embed.html and live_files/printcard.html for the string "mysite.url" and replace with the path to your files.
 For instance, on our site, we would replace "mysite.url" with "project.wnyc.org/debate-bingo".

-- In live_files/embed.html and live_files/printcard.html, replace "YOUR TITLE GOES HERE" with a title for your bingo game, like "Presidential Debate Bingo."
+- In live_files/embed.html, live_files/newcard.html and live_files/printcard.html, replace "YOUR TITLE GOES HERE" with a title for your bingo game, like "Presidential Debate Bingo."

 - In the live_files/img directory, replace "header_logo_black.png" with whatever you want to appear in the upper left of the bingo card.
 (Or you can delete it altogether and remove the line referencing it from printcard.html and embed.html.)